 - Trail to the Environment – helps youth understand and appreciate the world of nature.

-- Trail to the Future – focuses on developing mental and physical skills that will help young people become successful adults.
+- Trail to the Future – focuses on developing mental and physical skills to help young people achieve their goals in life.

-- Trail to Knowing Me – helps children learn leadership, relationship and communication skills and focuses on increasing children’s self-knowledge.
+- Trail to Knowing Me – helps children learn leadership, relationship and communication skills with a focus on increasing children’s self-knowledge.

 - Trail to Creativity – Stimulates children’s creativity and imagination through activities that involve the arts.

-- Trail to Family and Community – Strengthens each child’s place in the family and community and focuses on service-learning citizenship.
+- Trail to Family and Community – Strengthens each child’s place in the family and community, often through service-learning and citizenship.